scala-native/scala-native/docs/user/sbt.rst

 code on the respective platforms.

-The primary purpose of this feature is to allow libraries to support Scala Native that need native `glue` code to operate.
-The current C interopt does not allow direct access to macro defined constants and functions or allow passing `struct`s from the stack to C functions.
+The primary purpose of this feature is to allow libraries to support Scala Native that need native "glue" code to operate.
+The current C interopt does not allow direct access to macro defined constants and functions or allow passing "struct"s from the stack to C functions.
 Future versions of Scala Native may relax these restrictions making this feature obsolete.